An automated blogroll with Jekyll, Newsblur and Github Actions

 Conclusion

-Blogrolls are valuable to the independent world wide web.
+Blogrolls are valuable to the independent web.
 Let’s not forget them.
-There are still plenty of blogs out there.
-It just hard to find them… a blogroll can mitigate the problematic discovery.
-If you write a blog, why not add a blogroll to your blog?
-It doesn’t have to be automated; you can update the blogroll manually…
+There are still plenty of blogs out there, but they can be hard to find.
+A blogroll makes discovery easier.
+If you write a blog, why not add one?
+It does not have to be automated; you can update it manually.

-Jekyll’s support for data files is super powerful.
-In conjunction with scheduled deployments you can even display not so static content easily.
+Jekyll’s support for data files is powerful.
+In conjunction with scheduled deployments you can display not so static content with little effort.

 If you’re familiar with Ruby, the script is straightforward.
-But don’t worry, the data exchange format is YAML which probably every programming language can create.
-Use whatever language you like and runs on your continuous deployment service.
+If not, adapt the idea.
+YAML is a common data format, so you can use whatever language runs on your continuous deployment service.